eProsima/Discovery-Server/README.md

 In order to use discovery server, its necessary have a compatible version of [Fast-RTPS](https://eprosima-fast-rtps.readthedocs.io/en/latest/) installed (over release 1.9.0).

+ Fast-RTPS v1.10 adoption of DDS API introduces xml and ABI incompatibilities with discovery server tests and examples with version number below v1.2.

  Fast RTPS dependencies as tinyxml must be accessible, either because Fast RTPS was build-installed defining THIRDPARTY=ON or because those libraries have been specifically installed.